 Curriculum codes: EI, R, SS, W

 Course Description: Students will develop individual and team projects using primary and secondary sources collected throughout the semester, with a focus on human rights, history, activism, and scholarly engagement.
+Some students will work as a team on an ongoing project on mapping human rights in North Carolina, with a specific focus on indigenous and Latina/o and Latinx communities.
 Students are expected to draw heavily on the materials at the Duke Human Rights Archive.
-Travel to Mexico City and Puebla, Mexico is required, where the cohort will visit indigenous communities and the neighborhoods where many Durham families have ties.
+Travel over spring break is required, where the cohort will visit civil rights sites, sites of current activism, and indigenous/migrant communities.

 All students who are interested, regardless of documentation or citizenship status, are encouraged to apply; accommodations and opportunities will be made for students who are unable to travel.
 We welcome Durham-based DKU students and UNC Robertson Scholars to apply.
 Please email Duke Immerse director (firstname.lastname@example.org) if you are interested in participating.
 Complete the online application using MyExperientialEd.